as4c/E-Commerce/README.md

 # eCommerce Django Project

 This is an eCommerce web application built with Django and React.js.
 It utilizes Django Rest Framework (DRF) for building RESTful APIs in the backend and incorporates features such as user authentication, product management, search functionality, order processing, and product categories.
-For order processing, the Braintree API is integrated.
+For order processing, the Razorpay is integrated.

 ## Features